 - 2. ATR Aircraft - a.
 The container/kennel must not exceed length x width x height measurements of 46 x 20 x 22 cm (18 x 8 x 9 inches) - b.
 The container/ kennel is approved for an animal not exceeding 18 cm (7 in.) to the top of the shoulder.
 Any animals too large for this container/kennel when closed must be carried in the cargo compartment; permitting airline- approved container/kennel for the cargo compartment. - 3.
-The maximum combined weight of the animal and kennel is 20 lb/10kg.
+The maximum combined weight of the animal and kennel is 22 pounds.

-Aircraft Tupo: External Dimensions External Dimensions Kennel Weight (KGS & Aircraft Type: (Inches) (centimetres) LBS) 737 Aircraft 19 x 16 x 9 48 x 40 x 22 1-20 lbs ATR Aircraft 18 x 8 x 9 46 x 20 x 22 1-20 lbs f) Must be securely housed in a soft sided or hard sided container/kennel where the animal can be safely stored under the seat in front of the passenger.
+Aircraft Type: External Dimensions (Inches) External Dimensions (centimetres) Kennel Weight (pounds) 737 Aircraft 19 x 16 x 9 48 x 40 x 22 1-22 pounds ATR Aircraft 18 x 8 x 9 46 x 20 x 22 1-22 pounds f) Must be securely housed in a soft sided or hard sided container/kennel where the animal can be safely stored under the seat in front of the passenger.
 Unless otherwise mentioned all other animals must be handled by cargo.